 HUCTW Anti-Racism Group

-HUCTW leaders are committed to advocating for and supporting all of our members regardless of any given member’s race, religion, disability, gender identity, sexual orientation, country of origin, immigration status, or political views.
 The HUCTW Anti-Racism Group (ARG) is an internal Union team made up of HUCTW organizers that meets regularly to examine issues related to race, equity, inclusion, and diversity in the Harvard workplace and strives to develop ways that our Union can help to fight racism and discrimination in our community.
-The ARG adamantly stands against white supremacy and for a diverse and equitable workplace where all of our community members feel respected, included, and valued.
+The ARG stands unequivocally against white supremacy and stands for a diverse and equitable workplace where all Union members feel respected, empowered, and valued.
+The ARG and all HUCTW leaders are deeply committed to advocating for the rights, dignity, and well-being of all of our members.

 ARG Mission